dakofler/auto_compyute/README.md

         [15.6469, 18.8092, 16.2810]], dtype=float32, device=cpu, grad_fn=Add)
 ```

-The computational graph can also be visualized using the `mermaid-python` package.
+Because the tensors require gradients, when the expression is evaluated, a computational graph is created.
+It can be visualized (requires the the `mermaid-python` package).

 ```Python
 ac.autograd.draw_graph(y)